Skip to content

 Terminal window

-npx csszyx migrate --audit
+npx @csszyx/cli migrate --audit

 This scans your codebase and writes .csszyx-todo.json without touching any source files.
 Each entry starts as "sz:todo":